-The Highland Spirit, a listed building of around 1830, and has undergone major refurbishment, retaining all the character whilst making it a modern and luxurious bed and breakfast.
+Highland Spirit is a listed building of around 1830, and has undergone major refurbishment, retaining all the character whilst making it a modern and luxurious bed and breakfast.
 The Georgian and Victorian features include original fireplaces, sash windows, panelling, cornicing and ceiling roses.
-We use authentique chalky emulsion in historical colours created by the Scottish paint firm, Craig and Rose, established in 1829.
+We use authentic chalky emulsion in historical colours (created by the Scottish paint firm, Craig and Rose), used in many famous hotels.
 Previous occupiers of the Bed and Breakfast have included a Mackintosh family, Grants the Coppersmiths and the Exciseman at Mortlach Distillery.
-The accommodation at the rear of the building was a branch of the North of Scotland Bank and includes entrance, walk in safe, bank office and manager's bedroom.
+The rear wing of the building was a branch of the North of Scotland Bank and includes entrance, walk in safe, bank office and manager's bedroom.